icons8/lunacy-docs/docs/layerstyles.md

 ### Detaching a style

-Select the required object and click the **Detach style** button shown below.
+Select the required layer and click the **Detach style** button shown below.

 ![Detaching a style](public/detaching1.png)

-The appearance of the object remains the same, but it is no longer associated with the style and further changes to the style will not affect the object.
+The appearance of the layer remains the same, but it is no longer associated with the style and further changes to the style will not affect the layer.

 ### Organizing styles